Incorporation into the Handmaids of the Sacred Heart of Jesus takes place gradually.

 Handmaids from every province around the world who are ready to proceed to final vows come together in Rome for a time of spiritual reflection, education, and cultural orientation.
 They enjoy the internationality of the congregation while they prepare to say ‘yes’ forever.

-The tertianship, or third probation, as it is also called, includes a thirty-day experience of the Spiritual Exercises.
+The tertianship, or third probation, as it is also called, includes the thirty-day Ignatian Spiritual Exercises retreat.
 The tertianship lasts for six months.

 Phase 7: Final Profession